trevorwh113/Web_Dev_QA_Project/Assignment-6/README.md

     playwright install
     ```

     c.
-To run tests with PLaywright, we need to first launch `app.py` so that Playwright can simulate user interactions.
-If not still running, run this command once again:
+Make sure `app.py` is running so that playwright can simulate user interactions.
+If it is not, run this command once again:
      ```bash
     python app.py
     ```